davcri/Unibox-Ajax/README.md

 You can repeat the installation procedure by deleting ```configurationFiles/databaseConfig.php``` file.

 # Documentation

 PHP :
 UML Diagrams :

 # File hierarchy

-* Classes/ : Contains the server side application.
+* `Classes/` : Contains the server side application.
 All the PHP classes are here.
-* Configuration Files/ : Contains the configuration file of the application.
+* `Configuration Files/` : Contains the configuration file of the application.
 Generally you don't need to edit these files.
-* Documentation/ : Contains all the documentation stuff as PHPDoc and UML diagrams.
+* `Documentation/` : Contains all the documentation stuff as PHPDoc and UML diagrams.
-* Library/ : Contains all the required external libraries.
+* `Library/` : Contains all the required external libraries.
-* Resources/ : By default, Unibox moves the uploaded resources here.
+* `Resources/` : By default, Unibox moves the uploaded resources here.
-* Smarty Dir/ : Contains the required smarty folders and also all the .tpl, css, javascript and images !
+* `Smarty Dir/` : Contains the required smarty folders and also all the .tpl, css, javascript and images !
-  * Smarty Dir/templates/ : All the tpl files are here.
+  * `Smarty Dir/templates/` : All the tpl files are here.
-  * Smarty Dir/templates/javascript/ : All the javascript files are here.
+  * `Smarty Dir/templates/javascript/` : All the javascript files are here.
-  * Smarty Dir/templates/css/ : All the css files are here.
+  * `Smarty Dir/templates/css` : All the css files are here.

 # Development